dscobol/dsc-gnu-DB2/Basic-Sample/README.md

 ```
 and the results will print on the screen.

-Follow this same procedure for the 3 other examples.
+Follow this same procedure for the 3 other examples but replacing the "DBCBEX01" with the name of the program to be run.

 ### What about SQLScripts and p-sqlscripts?